kubeshop/botkube-plugins/hack/assistant-setup/content/docs.botkube.io__troubleshooting__common-problems.md

 Botkube doesn't respond on MS Teams[​](#botkube-doesnt-respond-on-ms-teams "Direct link to Botkube doesn't respond on MS Teams")
 --------------------------------------------------------------------------------------------------------------------------------

-Cloud Teams integration communicates via gRPC with the Botkube control-plane.
+Microsoft Teams integration communicates via gRPC with the Botkube control-plane.
 In order to make this integration work, you need to allow access to `api.botkube.io`.

 I can't see my Slack private channels in Cloud Dashboard[​](#i-cant-see-my-slack-private-channels-in-cloud-dashboard "Direct link to I can't see my Slack private channels in Cloud Dashboard")
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------